-NO. STRATEGIC APPROPRIATE REASONS PRIORITY INTERVENTIONS FOR SJMC I - immediate INTERVENTIONS 1 010 00000 II - development 1 Integrated strategic change YES of the organisation and realistically live wit is position vis- vis its industry structure and the new competitors coming in.
+NO. STRATEGIC INTERVENTIONS APPROPRIATE FOR SJMC REASONS PRIORITY 1 immediate II - development 1 Integrated strategic change YES The Management Team would need to review the focus of the organisation and realistically view its position vis-à- vis its industry structure and the new competitors coming in.
 This will then relate to its focus on customer service and service delivery options that are competitive.
 There will need to be changes made in workflow and systems as well as, staffing and performance management issues.
 There is a possibility that there should be changes made within the management team also, or a re-defining of its roles and responsibilities.
-I 2 Trans-organisational Development NO Not at this time. - - 3 Mergers & Acquisitions NO Not at this time.
-4 Culture Change YES Over time, SJMC needs to develop key behaviours tied to their core values and mission that will promote a positive culture change that is more open and receptive to new ideas and innovations.
-This would great the new impetus to be self-evolving rather than conservative.
-II
+I 2 Trans-organisational Development NO Not at this time. - 3 Mergers & Acquisitions NO Not at this time. - 4 Culture Change YES Over time, SJMC needs to develop key behaviours tied to their core values and mission that will promote a positive culture change that is more open and receptive to new ideas and innovations.
+This would give it the new impetus to be self-evolving rather than conservative.
+11